Poland grants visa to Belarus Olympian who fears for safety

 ———

-Associated Press journalists Daria Litvinova and Daniel Kozin in Moscow and Yuras Karmanau in Kyiv, Ukraine, contributed to this report.
+Associated Press journalists Daria Litvinova and Daniel Kozin in Moscow, Yuras Karmanau in Kyiv, Ukraine, and James Ellingworth in Tokyo contributed to this report.

 ———